Mrud11/Medical-RAG-Chatbot/README.md

 # Medical RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot for medical FAQs using the MedQuAD dataset.
-User types a medical question → app retrieves relevant context from the knowledge base (FAISS) → passes context to an LLM (OpenAI / Groq) → returns a contextual, concise answer.
+User types a medical question → app retrieves relevant context from the knowledge base (FAISS) → passes context to an LLM (OpenAI) → returns a contextual, concise answer.

 ---